How To Start Commercial Blueberry Farming in Kenya

 A Blueberry Farm

-• Choose the right variety: Different varieties of blueberries have different soil and climate requirements, so it's important to choose a variety that is well-suited to your growing conditions.
+• Choose the right variety: Different varieties of blueberries have different soil and climate requirements, so it's important to choose the highbush variety, which is the most suitable for the Kenyan climate.
+You can get the seedlings from Richfarm Kenya by calling +254724698357

 • Soil preparation: Blueberries prefer loam or sandy loam soils.
 The red volcanic soils of central Kenya are ideal since they are also slightly acidic, giving the required pH of 4.5 to 5.5.
 If your soil is not naturally acidic, you can amend it with animal manure, rabbit Urine or peat moss to lower the PH.
 Additionally; add compost manure matter to the soil to improve its fertility and structure.

-• Spacing: For high-bush blueberries, a common spacing is 4-5 ft between plants and 8-10 ft between rows.
+• Spacing: For high-bush blueberries, a common spacing is 3-5 ft between plants and 6-8ft between rows.
 This allows for proper air circulation and sunlight penetration, which can help to prevent disease and promote fruit production.
 For low-bush and rabbit-eye blueberries, which are smaller in size, a spacing of 2-3 ft between plants and 4-5 ft between rows is recommended.

-• For containers, the container should be at least 18 inches in diameter and deep enough to accommodate the plants root system.
-A spacing of 2-3 ft between plants is recommended in this case.
+• For containers, the container should be at least 18 inches in diameter and deep enough to accommodate the plant's root system.

 • Plant at the right location: Blueberries should be planted on a location that gets full sun for at least 8 hours a day.
 Hence do not plant them under big trees that cast shadows on them.